 Marriage and family therapists meet with families, groups and individuals to assess the situation, identify problems and determine resolutions.
 They help parents and children improve their relationships and consult with teachers about behavioral problems children have at school.
 For children dealing with problems such as violence, poverty or disabilities, marriage and family therapists act as an intermediary between the child and the court, protective services, doctors and school.
 Therapists provide testimony during court proceedings dealing with child abuse or custody battles, and may recommend foster care.
 Advice is given to foster or adoptive parents, and marriage and family therapists help children adjust in foster or adoptive situations.

-The U.S. Bureau of Labor Statistics (BLS) noted that jobs for marriage and family therapists were expected to increase 15% between 2014 and 2024, which is significantly faster than the average for all jobs.
-In May 2015, the average annual salary of marriage and family therapists was $53,520, per BLS reports.
+The U.S. Bureau of Labor Statistics (BLS) noted that jobs for marriage and family therapists were expected to rapidly increase 15% between 2018 and 2028, which is significantly faster than the average for all jobs.
+In May 2018, the mean annual salary of marriage and family therapists was $54,150, per BLS reports.